geotrev/sri-lock/README.md

 {
   // Each entry uses a package name as the key "package-name": {
-    // Specifies CDN files
+    // Specifies CDN resources used in your script tags.
     //
     // Required
     "resources": ["some/path/bundle-name.min.js", "some-path/bundle-name.js"],

-    // Specifies which files have CDN script tags
+    // Specifies which files have the script tags.
     //
     // Required
     "targets": ["README.md", "test/index.html"],